Accounting for multiplicity in machine learning benchmark performance: Real world examples

-As we have shown above with simulated data, the sample maximum is an overoptimistic estimate for SOTA.
-These results are based on known SOTA, but faced with real world data the problem to be solved is of opposite nature: The sample $\max (\hat{\Theta})$ is known, but the true SOTA must be estimated.
-In the public competition or public data set context there are many factors that come in to play, making the bias calculations everything but straightforward.
+As we have shown above, the sample maximum is an overoptimistic estimate for SOTA.
+These results are based on known SOTA, but faced with real world data the problem is of opposite nature: The sample maximum is known, but SOTA must be estimated.
+In the public challenge or public data set context there are many factors that come in to play, making bias calculations everything but straightforward.

-We here demonstrate different aspects of real world analysis through SOTA estimation of three different cases: Obesity Risk (\ref{sec:ObesityRisk}), Cassava Leaf (\ref{sec:Cassava}, and Melanoma (\ref{sec:Melanoma}).
-Obesity Risk and Cassava Leaf have accuracy, defined as $\hat{\theta}$, as their ranking criterion, whereas Melanoma has area under the receiver operating characteristic (ROC) curve (AUC) as ranking criterion.
-To estimate multiplicity effect on the AUC scores is not as straightforward as with accuracy, but the mechanisms are the same and AUC is a more common ranking criterion than accuracy.
+We here demonstrate different aspects of real world analysis through SOTA estimation of three different cases: Obesity Risk (\ref{sec:ObesityRisk}), Cassava Leaf (\ref{sec:Cassava}), and Melanoma (\ref{sec:Melanoma}).
+Obesity Risk and Cassava Leaf have accuracy, defined as $\hat{\theta}$, as their ranking criterion, whereas Melanoma has the more common AUC, the area under the receiver operating characteristic (ROC) curve, as ranking criterion.
+Estimating multiplicity effect on the AUC's is not as straightforward as with accuracy, but the mechanisms are the same.